nayera-hassan2/Deep-Research-AI-Agent/README.md

 # AI Research Agent System

-Overview:
+Overview

-This project is a Deep Research AI Agentic System designed to crawl websites and gather online information using Tavily Search API.
-The system is built with LangGraph and LangChain, implementing a multi-agent approach where:
+The AI Research Agent System is a Deep Research AI Agentic System designed to crawl websites and gather online information using the Tavily Search API.
+This system leverages LangGraph and LangChain to implement a multi-agent approach:

-1. One agent focuses on research and data collection
+1. Research Agent - Gathers relevant data from the web.

-2. Another agent works as an answer drafter by summarizing the collected data
+2. Answer Drafter Agent - Summarizes and structures the collected data into meaningful insights.

-3. The system efficiently organizes and processes gathered information, making it
+3. LangGraph Orchestration - Ensures seamless coordination between agents for efficient processing.

-4. useful for automated research tasks.
+The system automates research tasks, making it a valuable tool for data gathering and summarization.

 Features

-1. Web crawling using Tavily API
+* Web crawling using Tavily API
-2. Summarization of research findings using Transformer models
+* AI-powered summarization using transformer models
-3. Multi-agent workflow with LangGraph
+* Multi-agent workflow with LangGraph
-4. Saves results in a structured JSON format
+* Results saved in a structured JSON format
-5. Simple and interactive CLI-based input
+* Simple and interactive CLI-based input

 Tech Stack

 * Python

 * LangGraph & LangChain

 * Tavily API

 * Transformers (Hugging Face)

 * Logging & JSON Handling

 Installation & Setup